-- (a)[RG11] Any organic peroxide formulation-which can detonate or deflagrate rapidly, as packaged for transport, will be defined as organic peroxide type A (exit box A of Figure 20.1) and should be prohibited from transport in that packaging under transport Division 5.2: (defined as organic peroxide type A, exit box A of Figure 20.1); - (b) Any organic peroxide formulation-possessing explosive properties and which, as packaged-for transport, neither detonates nor deflagrates rapidly, but is liable to undergo a thermal explosion in that package will be defined as organic peroxide type B (exit box B of Figure 20.1), and should bear an "EXPLOSIVE" subsidiary risk labelpictogram (for transport, a subsidiary risk label conforming to Model No.1 in Chapter 5.2, paragraph 5.2.2.2.2 of the Model Regulations).
-Such an organic peroxide may be packaged in amounts of up to 25 kg unless the maximum quantity has to be limited to a lower amount to preclude detonation or rapid deflagration in the package (defined as organic peroxide type B, exit box B of Figure 20.1); - -(c) Any organic peroxide formulation-possessing explosive properties may be transported without an "EXPLOSIVE" subsidiary risk label when the substance or mixture as packaged (maximum 50 kg) for transport cannot detonate or deflagrate rapidly or undergo a thermal explosion-(will be defined as organic peroxide type C7 (exit box C of Figure 20.1); and may be transported without an "EXPLOSIVE" subsidiary risk label in packages of not more than 50 kg net mass; - (d) Any organic peroxide formulation-which in laboratory testing: - (i) detonates partially, does not deflagrate rapidly and shows no violent effect when heated under confinement; or - (ii) does not detonate at all, deflagrates slowly and shows no violent effect when heated under confinement; or - (iii) does not detonate or deflagrate at all and shows a medium effect when heated under confinement.

-will be defined as organic peroxide type D (exit box D of Figure 20.1) and is acceptable for transport in packages of not more than 50 kg net mass (defined as organic peroxide type D, exit box D of Figure 20.1);

-- (e) Any organic peroxide formulation-which, in laboratory testing, neither detonates nor deflagrates at all and shows low or no effect when heated under confinement will be defined as organic peroxide type E (exit box E of Figure 20.1) and is acceptable for transport in packages of not more than 400 kg/450 litres (defined as organic peroxide type E, exit box E of Figure 20.1); - (f) Any organic peroxide formulation which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows only a low or no effect when heated under confinement as well as low or no explosive power will be defined as organic peroxide type F (exit box F of Figure 20.1) and may be considered for transport in IBCs or tanks (defined as organic peroxide type F, exit box F of Figure 20.1); for additional provisions, see Chapter 4.1, section 4.1.7 and Chapter 4.2, paragraph 4.2.1.13 of the Model Regulations; sub-section 4.1.7.2 and packing instruction IBC520, sub-section 4.2.1.13 and portable tank instruction T23; [RG12] - (g) Any organic peroxide formulation which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power will be defined as organic peroxide type G (exit box G of Figure 20.1), provided that: - should be exempted from Division 5.2, provided that the formulation is thermally stable (self-accelerating decomposition temperature is 60 °C or higher for a 50 kg package); and for liquid formulationsmixtures, diluent type A is used for desensitization (defined as organic peroxide type G, exit box G of Figure 20.1).
+(b) Any organic peroxide formulation possessing explosive properties and which, as packaged for transport, neither detonates nor deflagrates rapidly, but is liable to undergo a thermal explosion in that package, should bear an "EXPLOSIVE" subsidiary risk label.
+Such an organic peroxide may be packaged in amounts of up to 25 kg unless the maximum quantity has to be limited to a lower amount to preclude detonation or rapid deflagration in the package (defined as organic peroxide type B, exit box B of Figure 20.1); (c) Any organic peroxide formulation possessing explosive properties may be transported without an "EXPLOSIVE" subsidiary risk label when the substance as packaged (maximum 50 kg) for transport cannot detonate or deflagrate rapidly or undergo a thermal explosion (defined as organic peroxide type C, exit box C of Figure 20.1); (d) Any organic peroxide formulation which in laboratory testing: (i) detonates partially, does not deflagrate rapidly and shows no violent effect when heated under confinement; or ------------------------------------ ------------------------------------ is acceptable for transport in packages of not more than 50 kg net mass (defined as organic peroxide type D, exit box D of Figure 20.1); (e) Any organic peroxide formulation which, in laboratory testing, neither detonates nor deflagrates at all and shows low or no effect when heated under confinement is acceptable for transport in packages of not more than 400 kg/450 litres (defined as organic peroxide type E, exit box E of Figure 20.1); (f) Any organic peroxide formulation which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows only a low or no effect when heated under confinement as well as low or no explosive power may be considered for transport in IBCs or tanks (defined as organic peroxide type F, exit box F of Figure 20.1); for additional provisions, see Model Regulations, sub section 4.1.7.2 and packing instruction IBC520, sub- section 4.2.1.13 and portable tank instruction T23; (g) Any organic peroxide formulation which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power should be exempted from Division 5.2, provided that the formulation is thermally stable (self accelerating decomposition temperature is 60 °C or higher for a 50 kg package) and for liquid formulations diluent type A is used for desensitization (defined as organic peroxide type G, exit box G of Figure 20.1).
+If the formulation is not thermally stable or a diluent other than type A is used for desensitization, the formulation should be defined as organic peroxide type F. 20.4.4